Democrats ask EPA's Pruitt for details on weapons, security buys

 The letter said Chmielewski told them that Nino Perrotta, the special agent who leads Pruitt’s security detail, entered into a $30,000 contract with private Italian security personnel during a trip Pruitt took to Italy.
 The total cost of that week-long trip last summer has been estimated at over $80,000 by an EPA watchdog group.

+Chmielewski also told the lawmakers that Pruitt’s travel destinations were often dictated by his desire to visit cities or countries, rather than official business, “and that you tell your staff to ‘find me something to do’” in those locations to justify the use of taxpayer funds, the letter said.

-The lawmakers also said in the letter to Pruitt that Chmielewski described an environment at the EPA “in which you sought to marginalize, remove or otherwise retaliate” against employees who advised him not to make such expenditures, or refused to take actions they considered ethically questionable.
+The lawmakers also said Chmielewski described an environment at the EPA in which Pruitt sought to “marginalize, remove or otherwise retaliate” against employees who advised him not to make such expenditures, or refused to take actions Pruitt directed that they considered ethically questionable.

+Chmielewski disputed claims Pruitt made this month on Fox News that he did not know about controversial salary raises given to two close aides until after the fact.
+The White House had rejected requests for the raises, including one for boosting the salary of Millan Hupp, Pruitt’s scheduling director, by $29,000 to above $114,000.
+But the EPA then used authority it has under a clean water law to grant the raises.
+The raises were “100 percent Pruitt himself,” the former official said, according to the letter.

 “We will respond to members of Congress through the proper channel,” EPA spokesman Jahan Wilcox said.